jch/whatcodecraves.com/README.md

 [![Build Status](https://secure.travis-ci.org/jch/whatcodecraves.com.png)](http://travis-ci.org/jch/whatcodecraves.com)

 This is the content and Rails app that serves [whatcodecraves.com](http://whatcodecraves.com).
-Articles are written in [markdown](http://daringfireball.net/projects/markdown/) and stored in the `articles` folder.
+Posts are written in [markdown](http://daringfireball.net/projects/markdown/) and stored in the `posts` folder.

 ## Overview